 So out the drones go.
 It’s a ruthless but essential process, including the physical eviction of drones by worker bees.

 Getting through the winter is a very different challenge than life in the summer.
 Bees are extremely well adapted to their environment at the best of times and they change their body make up to prepare for the worst of times.
 Specifically, the approach of winter creates so-called fat bees.
-Fat bees are winter bees - bees that are much better suited to get through the winter, as follows:
+Fat bees are winter bees – bees much better suited to get through the winter, as follows.